-A white king A black king
+A black king

-A white queen A black queen
+A black queen

-Two white rooks Two black rooks
+Two black rooks

-Two white bishops Two black bishops
+Two black bishops

-Two white knights Two black knights
+Two black knights

-Eight white pawns Eight black pawns
+Eight black pawns

 2.3.
 The initial position of the pieces on the chessboard is as follows:

 2.4.
 The eight vertical columns of squares are called 'files'.
 The eight horizontal rows of squares are called 'ranks'.
 A straight line of squares of the same colour, touching corner to corner, is called a 'diagonal'.